ninest/NextBusSG/README.md

 ## Built setup

 Your system requires the Flutter SDK.
 Follow the steps here to [install](https://flutter.dev/docs/get-started/install) it on your system.
+Once Flutter is installed, follow these steps:

 1. Clone or fork this repository.
 2. In the `lib` folder, create `keys.dart` .